ololx/birthday-cake/README.md

 ##  📖 About

 This is a simple animated birthday cake written in Vanilla JavaScript, CSS and HTML.
+It allows you to set the number of candles, the addressee name to display the phrase "Happy Birthday" or set your own congratulations.
+It is deployed here https://ololx.github.io/birthday-cake/.

 ## 📸 Demo